-Furthermore, the Audit and Compliance Committee verifies the independence of the external auditor in relation to the Company and its subsidiaries, receiving from it the declaration of its independence and issuing the Committee the corresponding report on the independence of the auditor.
+Furthermore, the Audit and Compliance Committee verifies the independence of the external auditor in relation to the Company and its subsidiaries, receiving from it the ded atation of its independence and issuing the Committee the corresponding report on the independence of the auditor.

-In accordance with the provisions of the Internal Code of Conduct regarding listed securities issued by MAPFRE, which sets out the procedures relating to the leged information and other relevant information, the financial analysts will not be provided with any information that is not available to the
+In accordance with the provisions of the Internal Code of Conduct regarding listed securities issued by MAPFRE, which sets out the procedures relating to the 216 Consolidated Management Report 2021 public at large.